AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 An example for Linux is available on this [page](../../configuration/using/additional-parameters.md#redirection-server-configuration).

 **Other changes**

-The following SMS connectors are now deprecated:
-* NetSize
-* Generic SMPP (SMPP version 3.4 supporting binary mode)
-* Sybase365 (SAP SMS 365)
-* CLX Communications
-* Tele2
-* O2
-* iOS

-Learn more in the [Deprecated features page](../../rn/using/deprecated-features.md).
+Legacy SMS connectors are now deprecated.
+Refer to the [Deprecated features page](../../rn/using/deprecated-features.md).
-Learn how to migrate legacy connectors in this technote - ADD LINK.